Chart Color Schemes

 AreaSearch assessment positions Taigum - Fitzgibbon ahead of most Australian regions for employment performance

-Taigum - Fitzgibbon has an educated workforce with strong representation in essential services sectors.
-Its unemployment rate was 3.6% as of June 2025, lower than Greater Brisbane's 4.1%.
+Taigum - Fitzgibbon has a well-educated workforce with strong representation in essential services sectors.
+The unemployment rate was 3.8% as of September 2025, with an estimated employment growth of 11.8% over the past year.

 Frequently Asked Questions - Employment